awsdocs/aws-sct-user-guide/doc_source/CHAP_AssessmentReport.Multiserver.md

 ## Performing a multiserver assessment<a name="CHAP_AssessmentReport.Multiserver.Procedure"></a>

 Use the following procedure to perform a multiserver assessment with AWS SCT\.
 You don't need to create a new project in AWS SCT to perform a multiserver assessment\.
 Before you get started, make sure that you have prepared a comma\-separated value \(CSV\) file with database connection parameters\.
+Also, make sure that you have installed all required database drivers and set the location of the drivers in the AWS SCT settings\.
+For more information, see [Installing the required database drivers](CHAP_Installing.md#CHAP_Installing.JDBCDrivers)\.

 **To perform a multiserver assessment and create an aggregated summary report**